Instructional Coach Career Guide

 Step Four: Earn a master's degree

-One way to stand out from other job seekers is by applying for an M.S. in Educational Leadership, or an M.S. in Learning Experience Design & Educational Technology.
+One way to stand out from other job seekers is by applying for an M.S. in Educational Leadership, or an M.Ed.
+Education Technology and Instructional Design.
 These degrees will teach aspiring instructional coaches how to manage and be part of a team, how to develop and implement curriculums, and communication skills for handling teachers, parents, and students.
 Earning a master’s degree is the best way to stay aware of the latest developments in research and teaching practices—a must for those who want to coach other teachers.

 Step Five: Apply for jobs as an instructional coach